PoCInnovation/Workshops/software/28.Gin/README.md

 ## Step 3: Authorization middleware

-Now let's create a middleware that will check if the user is authorized to access the endpoint.
+Now let's create a middleware `Auth()` that will check if the user is authorized to access the endpoint.

 We won't use real token like a [JWT](https://jwt.io/), we will just check if the request contains a header with the name `Authorization` and a value.